Cheap Fundraising Ideas That Make a Big Impact | Free & Homemade

 2. Bake sale or snack stand

-A classic for a reason—people love good food.
+A classic for a reason.
+People love good food.
 A bake sale, coffee station, or snack stand at a community event can generate steady donations with minimal upfront cost.
+According to CharityAuctions.com platform data, bake sales paired with a raffle or auction raise 40% more than standalone bake sales.
 Set up at a school, farmers' market, or community event.
 Take pre-orders online for easy organization.

 Pro tip: Offer gluten-free or allergy-friendly options to widen your audience.